appcelerator-archive/tio2/README.md

 tio2 --platform ios --grep "^foo" --count 100 /path/to/project$
 ```

-Notice that you do not need to import should or ti-mocha and you don't need to run the mocha test suite.
+Notice that you do not need to require should or ti-mocha and you don't need to run the mocha test suite (using `mocha.run`).
 This will be done automatically for you.

 Example output will be in JSON with each test iteration as well as environmental information collected during the test: